 The written examination is graded blindly.
-Once the exams are graded, the decision of pass or fail of the written exam represents the consensus of the faculty, and in borderline cases may take into account the student's overall academic performance.
-The department typically notifies students in writing of the results two weeks after the exam.
+Once the exams are graded, the decision of pass, pass with commendation (high scores), conditional pass or fail of the written exam represents the consensus of the faculty, and in borderline cases may take into account the student's overall academic performance.
+The department typically notifies students in writing (email) of the results two weeks after the exam.